ibois-epfl/augmented-carpentry/contributing.md

 auto pts = GOPoint::GetAll();                       // access all GO of one type GOPoint::Remove(idPt1);                             // remove the point from registry
 ```
 Note the the Constructor for each GO is private, the only way to instance it is to use the `Add()` static function.
+The reason why we decided to adopt this "registry" pattern is because all GO object need to be created as a smart pointer to be copied into a GOregistry.
+We must be sure that every GOObject is subscribed to the GORegistry.
+A normal c++ constructor cannot create the smart pointer of the create object, hence the Add() function does this for us.
+All the next layers will retrive those smart pointers from the GOregistry and eventually modify them.
+And finally the render will go through the GOregistry and "bake" (render) all the GO geometries.

 The **G**eometric **O**bject System allows to add objects to the 3D scene before to render them.
 Having a geometric entity prior to the OpenGL Render allows to calculates relations between geometries to obtain live feedbacks (e.g. drilling depth).
 Files can be found in `/GOSys`.